 Northern Crops Institute has reserved a block of rooms at the Radisson Hotel Fargo.
 Make your reservation via the link below, or call the hotel directly.
 The room block closes on Monday, April 8, 2019.
+Reservations made after April 8 are subject to availability and price increase.
 Please note that hotel rooms ARE NOT included in the course registration fee.

 Radisson Hotel Fargo

 Phone: (701) 232-7363